The Cycle of Somatic Presence is all about being. A constantly shifting and redefining of being, but essentially still being.

 I like the idea of somatic coach Paul Linden who coined the term embodied peace-making.
 It describes the subtle unconscious positioning which occurs between interacting individuals.
 A slow and intuitive embodied dance which seeks to create and sustain social harmony.

-We need to connect with our dance.
+We need to connect with that dance.

 Defining the challenge